Blueprint – Layout of Construction Drawings

 required.
 Sometimes the elevation dimensions are given as decimals (7.5 feet as opposed to 7 feet, 6 inches).
 Along with the dimensions on the elevations, notes are included to supplement and clarify information in a floor plan.
 In general, dimensions are usually kept to a minimum on elevations.
 Most consultants use elevations to depict sizes of major components, with the majority of dimensions placed on the sections, which provide greater clarity regarding construction materials and methods.

 Interior elevations show the inside walls of a space.
-Figure 6.12C shows a elevation.
+Figure 6.12C shows a kitchen elevation.
 Notice that the annotations take the form of specifications and are written at their appropriate location and not as notes to the side.

 Sections